craftyapes/pi-report-localinstall/README.md

 ## Authenticate

 To gain access to a Shotgun Site, `pi-report-localinstall` needs to reference a Script Key.
-Visit the following url to learn how to create Script (Application) Keys for your Shotgun Site:
+Visit the following url to learn how to create a Script (Application) Key for your Shotgun Site:

 https://support.shotgunsoftware.com/hc/en-us/articles/219031368-Create-and-manage-API-Scripts

+Name the Script Key something like `pi-report-localinstall`.

 ## Settings